Key Stage 1 (yr1/2): 2025 - 2026

 Outdoor Learning

-During the first half of Spring term, outdoor learning will take place fortnightly on a WEDNESDAY afternoon, weather permitting.
+During the first half of Spring term, outdoor learning will take place most WEDNESDAY afternoons, weather & adult help permitting.
 Sessions will take place at the Beach, Manor gardens and Holy Trinity Church grounds and will include team building games and activities linked to our classroom learning.
 Please wear suitable shoes, coat and trousers to school and bring wellies in a bag when wet.
 Also, please wear a hat and apply sun cream in the hot sunny weather.
 We do supply all-in-one wet weather suits when raining.
-Extra adult helpers are required for these sessions.
-Please let the office know if you can help.

 Home Learning

 An information sheet outlining new activities will come each Friday in reading folders.
-Activities will generally consist of number facts, tricky word spellings and key phonic sounds (Pips/Tricky Teddies).
+Activities will generally consist of number facts, tricky word spellings and key phonic sounds (Tricky Teddies/Trucks).
 There will be QR code links to access online maths activities.

 Home Learning support resources